chessgames.com

 Jimfromprovidence

-I’m bi-coastal, having grown up in the Providence, Rhode Island area.
+I am bi-coastal, from Providence, Rhode Island.
 I consider myself a fortunate survivor of the Catholic schooling experience at both the grade and secondary school level.

 I left the East Coast and ventured the 3,000 miles to California in 1983 not knowing a soul in order to attend grad school at UC-Santa Barbara.
 After earning my Masters' in Economics, I decided to stick around.